ghifariram/drghifari.github.io/_posts/2020-05-07-bloom-filter.md

 #### Implementation

 **Warning**!
-This implementation is for academic purposes only, not intended to be use in the real world/production environment.
+This implementation is for academic purposes only, not intended to be used in the real world/production environment.
 There are already many implementation for Bloom Filter e.g Python's [bloom-filter][pybloom] or Google's [Guava][guava], so you can use them right away.
 {: .notice--warning}

 First, we need to calculate Bit Array size needed by Bloom Filter, based on the _item size_ and _False Positive probability_.